Wairakei Geothermal Power Development

 Wairakei Power Station consists of two powerhouses, now with installed capacities of 67.2 megawatts (MW) and 90 MW respectively.
 Wairakei supplies enough electricity to satisfy about 5 per cent of the North Island’s electricity needs.

-The success of this station is a tribute to the scientists and engineers (from D.S.I.R., M.W.D and N.Z.E.D.) who conceived, designed, built and operated it.
+The success of this station is a tribute to the scientists and engineers from New Zealand's Department of Scientific and Industrial Research, Ministry of Works, and Electricity Department, who conceived, designed, built, and operated it.

 IPENZ “Engineering to 1990” project